Friday, October 27, 2017

 It was pure serendipity.
 I didn't go outside in the morning for fear of possible rain.
 In the afternoon I was told it felt good outside, so even though it was kind of late, I decided to go out to paint.
-When I got to the entrance of the Forest Park, I saw a handsome young man sitting on the stone wall that ran around the high mound and playing with his cellphone.
-The posture reminded me of a painting by Kim English (see the picture below).
+When I got to the entrance of the Forest Park, I saw a handsome young man sitting on the stone wall that ran around the high mound.
+He was working on his cell phone.
+His posture reminded me of a painting by Kim English (see the picture below).
 I got a sudden impulse to paint him.
-Therefore, I turned around and asked how long he would be sitting there.
+Therefore, I turned around and walked back to ask him how long he would be sitting there.
 He said he was waiting for his friends and asked me why.
 I told him that if he could sit there for an hour I would paint him a picture.
 I quickly added that he didn't have to sit rigidly still.
 Instead, he could relax and do things he naturally would do.
 He agreed.
-I immediately got busy my kit set up.
-The sketch took only an hour.
+I immediately got busy to get my easel set up.
+The sketch took not quite an hour.
 When he saw the picture, the young man said with a smile, "It's worth waiting."
 Maybe that is the best compliment to me.
 He is a ninth-grader.
 His name is Roland.

 Friday, October 13, 2017

 Wednesday, October 11, 2017